My Family’s Famous Brown Sugar Pie

 - Pour into pie pan.
 Bake for 45-55 minutes or until golden brown.
 Update: It might need longer.
 Check to see that pie is baked through (it will be gooey but it should be set).

 - Note: You may need to put aluminum foil around pie crust edges to prevent them from getting too brown.
 I often allow it to cool and then refrigerate it to set up further.
 Then I warm slightly before serving.
+If you make 1 deep dish (instead of 2 regular pies), then increase baking time slightly.

 You may need to cook your pie longer, but know that it will set up while cooling!